Vision Learners Meet Web Image-Text Pairs: Introduction

 \section{Introduction}

-Self-supervised representation learning (SSL) approaches have attracted considerable attention recently because SSL could reduce the reliance on labor-intensive human annotation.
-The design of SSL methods is mainly guided by the InfoMax principle~\cite{infomax}, which shows that maximizing the mutual information $I(X; T)$ of the input data $X$ and the learned representation $T$ can lead to better representations.
-Contrastive learning~\cite{moco,mocov2,mocov3,simclr,simclrv2,unmix,bardes2022vicreg} and masked image modeling~\cite{beit,MAE,baevski2022data2vec,maskfeat,beitv2} within the image modality can learn transferrable representations from data by solving pre-defined pretext objectives that aim to optimize $I(X; T)$, achieving state-of-the-art results on popular computer vision benchmarks.
-Despite remarkable advancements, most SSL methods are developed on the ImageNet-1K~\cite{imagenet} dataset, which is well-curated.
-This fashion cannot reflect the scalability of the SSL methods, \eg, several methods are only evaluated on the ImageNet-1K dataset~\cite{xie2021unsupervisedobjectlevel,moco,MAE}.
+Self-supervised representation learning (SSL) has attracted a considerable amount of attention recently as it offers the potential to reduce the reliance on labor-intensive human collected annotations when training models.
+The design of SSL methods is mainly guided by the InfoMax principle~\citep{infomax}, which shows that maximizing the mutual information $I(X; Z)$ of the input data $X$ and the learned representation $Z$ can lead to better representations.
+In the case of visual data, discriminative contrastive learning~\citep{moco,mocov2,mocov3,simclr,simclrv2,unmix,bardes2022vicreg} and generative masked image modeling~\citep{beit,MAE,baevski2022data2vec,maskfeat,beitv2} have been demonstrated to learn transferable representations from images by attempting to solve pre-defined pretext objectives that aim to indirectly optimize $I(X; Z)$, achieving state-of-the-art results on popular computer vision benchmarks.
+Despite these remarkable advancements, most SSL methods are developed on the ImageNet-1k~\citep{imagenet} dataset, which is well-curated and thus not representative of many real world use cases.
+As a result, these works do not fully exploit the potential scalability of SSL to larger uncurated datasets, \eg, many existing methods are only evaluated on the ImageNet-1k dataset~\citep{xie2021unsupervisedobjectlevel,moco,MAE}.
+There exists works on extending SSL to larger uncurated datasets~\citep{wen2022slotcon,xie2021unsupervisedobjectlevel,detcon,xie2020propagate,wang2020DenseCL}, yet most of these works focus on how to obtain object centric representations~\citep{wen2022slotcon}, or target one specific downstream task, such as object detection~\citep{wang2020DenseCL,xie2020propagate,xie2021unsupervisedobjectlevel,detcon}.